What is Horizontal Integration?

 Together, the combined entity’s reach is far broader in terms of expanding into new markets and diversifying a consolidated portfolio of offerings.

-The result is the creation of economies of scale, wherein the post-merger company obtains cost savings from the expanded scale.
+The result is the creation of economies of scale, where the post-merger company obtains cost savings from the expanded scale.

 - Economies of Scale → The cost per unit of output declines with increased scale up to a certain point

-- Greater Production Output → The efficiencies related to production such as streamlined processes enable the company to produce a greater number of units at their manufacturing facilities.
+- Greater Production Output → The efficiencies related to production, such as streamlined processes, enable the company to produce more units at their manufacturing facilities.

 - Buyer Power → The combined company can purchase raw materials in bulk for steep discounts and negotiate other favorable terms.

-- Cost Synergies → The entity benefits from cost synergies, namely shutting down redundant facilities and duplicate job functions deemed to no longer be necessary.
+- Cost Synergies → The entity benefits from cost synergies, namely shutting down redundant facilities and duplicate job functions deemed no longer necessary.

 The major risk associated with horizontal integration is the reduction in competition within the market in question, which is where scrutiny from regulatory bodies comes into play.

-The benefits derived from the companies participating in the merger come at the expense of consumers and suppliers or vendors.
+The benefits derived from the companies participating in the merger come at the expense of consumers, suppliers or vendors.

 - Suppliers and Vendors: The merged company possesses a greater proportion of the total market share, which directly causes its buyer power to increase and gives it more negotiating leverage over its suppliers, vendors, and distributors.